roaldnefs/lapwing/README.md

 ## Installation and usage

-Lawing can be easily added to your project through [CPM.make](https://github.com/TheLartians/CPM.cmake).
+Lapwing can be easily added to your project through [CPM.make](https://github.com/TheLartians/CPM.cmake).

 ```cmake
 CPMAddPackage(